Click here to go the Sample Script (you will stay on this page)

 “Hi, Mrs. Bedin.
 I am Mary Hambright from Valley High School where your daughter Astrid attends.
 Something has come up at school and I’m calling you so we can work together to ensure your child’s continued and future success.
 Astrid came to me today because she has been very frightened by thoughts of suicide.

-These mental health episodes are not uncommon among bright students like your daughter and our school is working to support her.
+These mental health episodes are not uncommon and our school is working to support Astrid.
 We know that emotionally healthy children are better achievers and can maintain a long-term strategy for the tough academic demands ahead when they get the support they need.

 I am so proud of Astrid for coming forward today.
 It is a sign of great courage and reflects how well you raised her.
 Not all students are brave enough to share such vulnerability.